Backstage

 Power:

 The lights we are using this year require 120A (14,400W) of electricity when they are turned on all at once.
-Power is run to the display from a dedicated subpanel (breaker box) via ten 20A circuits.
 Fortunately we don't turn them on all at once most of the time (although a couple songs do for a brief moment).
-This year's display required about a mile of custom extension cords.
+This year's display required about 1,800 ft. of custom extension cords.

 Light Counts (how we've grown):